What Is a Boom Microphone? How Does It Work? (Answered)

 What cables do boom mics use?

 Boom microphones usually have long XLR cables that connect them to the mixer or recorder, or they may use “duplex” cables that have both a microphone input and a headphone output for the boom operator.
-It has been the best for many years, and because it sounds better than wireless options, it is often used instead.

 How far away should a boom mic be?